Image SEO optimization for search engines

 Many people associate SEO only with optimizing written content.
 However, if you want your website to rank higher in search engines like Google, you must start optimizing your website images too.
 Today we will focus on the important factors and steps you need to consider in order to achieve a better SEO.
 Boost your website traffic with perfect image SEO optimization for the web!

 Image size has a great impact on website speed.
-And speed is one of the main factors determining your website position in Google.
+And speed is one of the main factors determining your website position on Google.
 But that’s not all!
 Faster working websites provide a better user experience.
+And imagine if the case is an eCommerce website.
+Better UX/UI, better load speed and fast loading images mean more online sale.
 To learn more about this topic, feel free to read our article “How to improve your website speed?”

-Meanwhile, try to reduce the size of your images.
+Meanwhile, during and after every website development, try to reduce the size of your images.
 Photoshop has a very useful feature for that called “Save for Web”.
 It is recommended that they do not exceed 70 kb, especially if you are going to use them for e-commerce projects.
 Does this sound too small?
 Of course, we do not want you to compromise on image quality.
 The next paragraph sheds some more light on the types of image format and their usage.

 Here are the most widely used image formats for the web: